LIVE ONLINE PANEL DISCUSSION

 Screenshot of testimonial which reads: "I worked with AAT to transcribe a series of interviews and focus groups for a research project Il led.
 I learned about them through word of mouth from another researcher in my field--and I was so glad I did!
 Throughout the process, AAT staff were friendly, communicative, and flexible.
 Moreover, the quality of the final product was always excellent.
 I particularly appreciated the variety of services and price points AAT offers, which makes them a good fit for a wide range of project budgets and quality control needs.
 I also felt good about working with a company that aligned with my research team's values in terms of accessibility.
 I've recommended AAT to several colleagues for their own research projects and will continue to do so.
 Gabe Murchison, PhD, MPH (they/she/he), Assistant Professor, Community Health Sciences, Boston University School of Public Health

-Save your seat today
+Get your replay today

 and join us for this thought-provoking discussion